COMMUNITY FOUNDATION AWARDS FALL GRANTS

 When completed, the trail is anticipated to be an economic driver in the region, serving residents and visitors alike.
 Through Boyne City, users of the new trail will be able to connect to existing and future phases of the Boyne City/Charlevoix Trail, providing connections to the Wheelway which connects Charlevoix, Petoskey and Harbor Springs.
 Future efforts may provide connections to the Traverse City area TART trail system and ultimately the Iron Belle that traverses the entire state of Michigan.

-For more information on our recent grants, click here.
-Also, visit our Facebook page for more frequent updates about grant impact.
+Visit our Facebook page for more frequent updates about grant impact.

 This spring, the Youth Advisory Committee (YAC) approved a grant to help fund the purchase of a new JY15 sailboat for the Lake Charlevoix Mariners’ Sail Charlevoix program.
 Sail Charlevoix has been operating in some form or another as a non-profit program to teach Charlevoix County youth how to sail since 1985.
 The JY15 is the main platform they use for teaching all ages and ability levels.
 In the past year, the Sail Charlevoix program trained more than 150 students, mostly between the ages of 8 and 17, the basics of sailing on Lake Charlevoix.
 Thanks to the funding from the YAC and other generous donors, plus the commitment of the Lake Charlevoix Mariners themselves, the group was able to purchase two new boats for the program this season.
 The new boats are built of solid fiberglass by a Michigan company, and as such, are expected to be more robust, easier to repair, and should last a lot longer than the previous boats.
 Pictured are the new boats in use this summer during the Sail Charlevoix program.